 General Packing Guidelines

 If you decide to do some or all of your packing, this guide will help.
 Along with general how-tos, you’ll find specific step-by-step instructions on properly wrapping and packing items that require special attention

 Allow yourself enough time to pack.
 First pack items you won’t need right away, such as articles stored in the basement, garage, or attic.
 Wait and pack things you’ll use right up to the moving day last.
 Packing room by room will help you stay organized.

 .
 Assemble box

 Invert box, fold in flaps.
 Place one or two long pieces of packing tape across the center seam, and one along each side seam.
-Do not cover any printing
+Try not to cover any printing.

 .
 Make bottom cushion